HabanaAI/Gaudi-tutorials/PyTorch/triton_inference_server/README.md

 ## Launch the Triton Inference Server

-Once the image is built, once can launch the Triton Inference Server in a container with the following command:
+Once the image is built, one can launch the Triton Inference Server in a container with the following command:

 ```bash
 ImageName=triton-installer-2.6.0-ubuntu22.04:1.21.0-555